 Start the night before

-Every night I make sure to wash dishes, clean up the kitchen, do a quick pick up and put stuff away.
+Every night I make sure to wash all the dishes, clean up the kitchen, do a quick pick up around the house and put things away.
 This little step helps me tremendously the next day.
 I simply can’t focus if I wake up to a mess.
 So making sure that these tasks are always done, helps me get off to a great start.
 If your kids are in school, ask them to pull out their clothes the night before.
-If you have an outside the home job, or leave for any other reason, you should also do the same.
+If you have an outside the home job or leave for any other reason, you should also do the same.
 You can also have backpacks ready to go and lunches packed.
 If you have a crockpot, you can also start breakfast the night before and have it ready by the time you wake up.
 Not only will your family be a step ahead, your morning will go much smoother.

 Wake up earlier

-I’m not naturally a morning person, but I force myself to get up earlier than the rest of my family.
-Getting up a little earlier helps get the quiet time that I need to work uninterrupted.
-It also enables me to start a load of laundry, take a shower and answer emails.
-I cherish my quiet mornings, and although I would much rather stay in bed a little longer, I know that my efforts will be worth it.
+I’m definitely not a morning person, but I force myself to get up earlier than the rest of my family.
+Getting up a little earlier helps me get the quiet time I need to work uninterrupted for a few hours.
+It also enables me to start a load of laundry, take a quick shower, enjoy a cup of coffee, and answer emails.
+I cherish my quiet time each morning, and although I would much rather stay in bed a little longer, I know that my efforts will give me a head start.

 Fuel your mind and soul

 Find something that you can look forward to each morning to help you kick off your day.
 If all I would think about is my long to-do list, I’d probably stay in bed in hopes of avoiding work.
-However, I know that each morning I get to enjoy a hot cup of coffee and some alone time to write and read scripture.
+However, I know that each morning I get to enjoy a hot cup of coffee and write and read scripture uninterrupted.
 This helps set the tone for the day and serves as an incentive to get up earlier.
-For you, it may be going for a walk in the mornings, or simply being able to get yourself ready without any interruptions.
-Find something that will helps motivate you and make it part of your daily routine.
+For you, it may be going for a walk in the morning, or simply being able to get yourself ready without any interruptions.
+Find something that will help motivate you and make it part of your daily routine.

 Write a to-do list

 Every morning I do a brain dump.
-I write down the things I have to-do that day and the things I want to-do if I’m able to.
+I write down the things I have to do that day and the things I want to do if I’m able to.
 This allows me to plan out my day and have some structure.
 For example, if I write down that I need to stop at the grocery store and need to drop off mail at the post office, I can schedule my day around that.
-Seems silly, but I find that if I don’t write it down, I’ll either forget or wind up going when it’s inconvenient for the family.
+Seems silly, but I find that if I don’t write it down, I’ll either forget or wind up going when it’s inconvenient for our family.
 I also find that having a to-do list, helps me stay on task each day.

 Don’t try to do it all!